 In a bid for your attention and approval she writes things here and manages this unruly tribe of Parisians endeavoring to bring you what Parising is really about.

-Subscribe HERE to PARIS RIGHT NOW dispatch — for a weekly dose of her, and the rest of the rambunctious and perfectly depraved gals’ trenchant and thought-provoking curation.
-Or tune in to their antics on Twitch or youtube LIVE. .
+Subscribe HERE to the P > D newsletter for a weekly dose of her, and the rest of the rambunctious and perfectly depraved gals’ trenchant and thought-provoking opinions.
+Or tune in to their highbrow culture commentary and bike riding through Paris on PARIS » D E F I N E D TV.